 Leuchtturm Norddorf, Maritime beacon in Norddorf, Germany.

-Leuchtturm Norddorf is a cast iron tower located at the eastern edge of Kniepsand.
-The structure is topped with a steel lantern featuring a copper roof and was designed to guide vessels through this coastal area.
+Leuchtturm Norddorf is a cast iron lighthouse standing about 28 feet (8.4 m) tall at the eastern edge of the Kniepsand sandbar on the island of Amrum.
+It is topped with a steel lantern and a copper roof, built to guide vessels along this stretch of the North Sea coast.

 The community of curious travelers